TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 CHILDREN

-Big Fish Offerings are designed to avoid the collection and use of “personal information” as defined in the Children’s Online Privacy Protection Act (“COPPA”) from children under 13 other than for support of internal operations.
+Big Fish Offerings are designed to avoid the collection and use of "personal information" as defined in the Children’s Online Privacy Protection Act ("COPPA") from children under 13 other than for support of internal operations.
 We do not knowingly collect personal information from children.
 If you are under 13, you may not register for an account or otherwise provide any personal information to us.

 Big Fish respects the privacy of parents and children and is committed to complying with COPPA .
 If a parent believes that his or her child has submitted personal information to Big Fish, he or she can contact us via email at privacy@bigfishgames.com or postal mail at: Big Fish Privacy Policy Department, 333 Elliott Avenue West, Suite 200, Seattle, WA 98119 USA.
 We will take steps to promptly delete the information upon learning that it relates to a child under the age of 13.
 We recognize the importance of safeguarding the privacy of children and encourage parents to check and monitor their children's use of online activities regularly.